pearcej/cppds/_sources/SearchHash/TheSequentialSearch.rst

 repeated in order to solve the problem.
 For searching, it makes sense to count the number of comparisons performed.
 Each comparison may or may not discover the item we are looking for.
-In addition, we make another assumption here.
-The list of items is not ordered in any way.
+In addition, we make another assumption here: the list of items is not ordered in any way.
 The items have been placed randomly into the list.
 In other words, the probability that the item we are looking for is in any particular position is exactly the same for each position of the list.